Jean Gabriel Marchand: Peninsular War

 With the rest of the Army of Portugal, Marchand spent the winter before the Lines of Torres Vedras.
 The next spring, he fought in the rear guard actions of Pombal on 11 March 1811 and Redinha on 12 March during the retreat from Portugal.
 On 14 March 1811, he gave the Marquess of Wellington's famous Light Division a bloody nose in the Battle of Casal Novo.
 Sir William Erskine, 2nd Baronet marched his 7,000 troops and six artillery pieces forward in a heavy fog without proper scouts.
 As the fog cleared, the Allies found Marchand's 4,600 men and six guns deployed across the road ready to receive them.
 During the action, the French lost 55 casualties but inflicted 155 killed and wounded on their opponents.
-On the 15th, Marchand's division suffered a defeat at the Battle of Foz do Arouce, losing 250 men and the eagle of the 39th Line.
+On the 15th, Marchand's division suffered a defeat at the Battle of Foz de Arouce, losing 250 men and the eagle of the 39th Line.
 Allied casualties were only 71.
 In early May, he led his division at the Battle of Fuentes de Onoro, where part of it participated in the first day's attack on the village.
 Two days later, his infantry flushed the British 85th Foot and the Portuguese 2nd Caçadores out of the village of Pozo Bello into the open, where the two battalions were roughed up by French cavalry.
 Wellington soon managed to fend off the attack and forced Masséna to withdraw.
 Shortly after the engagement, Marshal Auguste Marmont arrived to replace Masséna.
 The new commander abolished the corps organization and sent Marchand and other generals home.